codefordurham/Visual-Town-Budget/README.md

 ##Requirements
 * PHP-enabled webserver
-* SCSS compiler
+* SCSS compiler (gem install compass)

 ##Setup
 Clone this repository to your local machine and point your webserver root to `src/httpdocs`, the application should work out of the box, this repository contains some sample data that can be used for testing.

+`bin/start` will start a PHP Development Server (default port 3000) and a `compass watch` command.

 ##Localized Variables
 Set the variables in the `localized_variables.php` file to your municipality's information.
 These are global variables used throughout the Visual Budget instance.
 The file can be found in `/src/httpdocs/includes`.

 ##Components
 ####Cards